Are You Abandoning Your Beliefs to Fit In?

 God’s truth?

-After all, it is easier, safer, less stressful to blend in.
+After all, it is easier, safer, and less stressful to blend in.
 I don’t like being perceived as unloving or self-righteous.

 This unveiling has caused me to stop and wrestle with a single question: Are my convictions, my core belief system, in jeopardy when it becomes inconvenient, uncomfortable, or unpopular?